raksidehigh/minor_project_video_interiview_review_agent/README.md

 # Video Interview Assessment System: Comprehensive Technical Documentation

-**Version:** 2.0.0
+**Version:** 2.2.0
-**Last Updated:** November 2025
+**Last Updated:** November 27, 2025
-**Author:** AI Engineering Team
+**Authors:** Rakshit Jain ([@raksidehigh](https://github.com/raksidehigh)), Hitesh Joshi ([@thehiteshjoshi](https://github.com/thehiteshjoshi))
+**Interview Type:** Full Stack Developer Technical Assessment

 ---

 ## 1. Executive Summary

-The **Video Interview Assessment System** is a state-of-the-art, AI-powered platform designed to automate the preliminary rounds of candidate interviewing.
-By leveraging a sophisticated multi-agent architecture, the system evaluates candidates not just on what they say, but on how they say it, providing a holistic assessment of technical knowledge, communication skills, and behavioral traits.
+The **Video Interview Assessment System** is a state-of-the-art, AI-powered platform designed to automate technical screening interviews for Full Stack Developer positions.
+By leveraging a sophisticated multi-agent architecture, the system evaluates candidates on their technical knowledge, problem-solving approach, system design thinking, and communication skills.

 Traditional hiring processes are often bottlenecked by the manual review of initial screening videos.
 This system eliminates that bottleneck by providing instant, objective, and deep analysis of candidate responses.
 It employs a **3-Tier Architecture** comprising a responsive Frontend, a robust Node.js Middleware, and a high-performance Python AI Assessment Agent.

 ### Key Capabilities
 *   **Automated Identity Verification:** Uses advanced facial recognition (ArcFace/DeepFace) to ensure the candidate in the video matches their profile picture across all interview responses.
 *   **Technical Content Evaluation:** Analyzes the semantic depth of answers against specific technical criteria using Large Language Models (Gemini 2.5 Flash).
-*   **Behavioral Profiling:** Assesses soft skills, confidence, and communication clarity using psychological markers.
+*   **Behavioral Profiling:** Assesses communication clarity, confidence, and problem-solving approach using psychological markers.
 *   **Video Quality Assurance:** Automatically checks for lighting, resolution, and audio clarity to ensure assessment validity.
 *   **Optimized Performance:** Features a parallel processing pipeline that reduces assessment time from 5 minutes to under 45 seconds per candidate.

+### Interview Questions (Full Stack Developer)
+1. **System Design:** Design a Video Streaming Platform Like YouTube
+2. **Architecture:** Explain the Trade-offs Between Monolithic vs Microservices Architecture
+3. **Security:** How Would You Handle Authentication and Authorization in a Full Stack Application?
+4. **Performance:** Describe Your Approach to Optimizing the Performance of a Slow Web Application
+5. **Real-time Systems:** How Would You Design a Real-time Notification System?

 ### Business Value
 *   **90% Reduction in Screening Time:** Recruiters receive a finalized report with Pass/Fail recommendations instantly.